NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

       --spe_type=bpe \

 **************************
-Analysis of training parameters
+Training hyper-parameters
 **************************

-Tuning of hyperparameters plays a huge role in training deep neural networks.
-The main list of parameters for training the standard ASR model in NeMo is presented in the `config file <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_ (general description of the `ASR configuration file <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/configs.html>`_).
+The training parameters are defined in the `config file <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml>`_ (general description of the `ASR configuration file <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/configs.html>`_).
 As an encoder, the `Conformer model <https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/stable/asr/models.html#conformer-ctc>`_ is used here, the training parameters for which are already well configured based on the training English models.
 However, the set of optimal parameters may differ for a new language.
-In this section, we will look at the set of simple parameters that can improve recognition quality for a new language without digging into the Conformer model too much.
+In this section, we will look at the set of simple parameters that can improve recognition quality for a new language without digging into the details of the Conformer model too much.

 Batch size
 #################################
-As a local batch size we use 32 per GPU (V100).
-However, a large global batch size is usually required for stable model training since it allows to average gradients over a more significant number of training examples to smooth out outliers.
-The preferred global batch size is between 512 and 2048.
-To get such a number we suggest to use the `accumulate_grad_batches <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ parameter to artificially increase the size of the global batch and get the averaged gradient.
-As a result, the size of the global batch will be equal to *local_batch * num_gpu * accumulate_grad_batches*.
+We trained model on server with 16 V100 GPUs with 32 GB.
+We use a local batch size = 32 per GPU V100), so global batch size is 32x16=512.
+In general, we observed, that  global batch between 512 and 2048 works well for Conformer-CTC-Large model.
+One can  use   the `accumulate_grad_batches <https://github.com/NVIDIA/NeMo/blob/main/examples/asr/conf/conformer/conformer_ctc_bpe.yaml#L173>`_ parameter to increase the size of the global batch, which is equal  to *local_batch * num_gpu * accumulate_grad_batches*.

-Scheduler
+Optimizer and Learning Rate Scheduler
 #################################
-By default, the Conformer model in NeMo uses Noam as a learning rate scheduler.
-However, it has at least one disadvantage - the peak learning rate depends on the size of the model attention, the size of the global batch, and the number of warmup steps.
-The learning rate value itself for the optimizer is set in the config as some abstract number that will not be shown in reality.
-In order to still understand how the scheduler will look like, it is better to plot it in advance before training.
-You also can use a more understandable CosineAnealing scheduler.

-Warmup steps
-#################################
-Number of warmup steps determines how quickly the scheduler will reach the peak learning rate during model training.
-One step equals a global batch size.
-If you increase the learning rate too fast, the model may diverge.
-The recommended number of steps is 8000-10000.
-If your model diverges, then you can try increasing this parameter.
+The model was trained with AdamW optimizer and  CosineAnealing Learning Rate (LR) scheduler .
+We use Learning Rate warmup when LR goes from 0 to maximum LR to stabilize initial phase of training.
+The number of warmup steps determines how quickly the scheduler will reach the peak learning rate during model training.
+The recommended number of steps is approximately 10-20% of total training duration.
+We used 8,000-10,000 warmup steps.

 Now we can plot our learning rate for CosineAnnealing schedule: